TommyHuang-dev/data-routes/README.md

 # data-routes
-for data assignment

-U will need Python 3 and pygame to run this
+Python 3 and Pygame are needed to run this

 Use the + and - buttons to change the grid size